 The Small Business Administration guarantees several types of business loans.
 With the guarantee coming from the government, lenders are more likely to approve your loan.

 A term loan is like a typical installment loan.
-These loans can be secured or unsecured.
+However, these loans can be secured or unsecured.
 You borrow a specific amount of money and pay the principal and interest payments together in monthly installments.

 Use Cash Reserves

-Cash flow is the lifeblood of any business.
-Without cash, you can’t pay your employees or your accounts payable.
+Cash flow is the lifeblood of any staffing company.
+Without cash, you can’t cover payroll or keep up with paying bills and other expenses.
 You just have a financially draining business.
 A lack of cash flow is often cited as the reason why businesses close.

-Maintaining the cash flow in your staffing agency is a challenge.
-If you want to add more staff or be able to pay your employees, payroll funding is an option.
-Payroll funding doesn’t impact your profitability.
+Maintaining steady cash flow for your staffing agency is a challenge.
+If you want to add more staff, pay your employees on time, and take on new customers, payroll funding for staffing companies is an option.
+In addition, payroll funding for staffing agencies doesn’t impact your profitability.

 It gives you the ability to get the money you already earned faster.
-Apply today for your payroll funding loan.
+Interested in payroll funding for staffing companies?
+Apply today!